MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 - Application and Services Logs \ Microsoft \ Windows \ StorageMigrationService
 - Application and Services Logs \ Microsoft \ Windows \ StorageMigrationService-Proxy

-If you need to gather these logs for offline viewing or to send to Microsoft Support, there is an open-source PowerShell script available on GitHub:
+If you need to gather these logs for offline viewing or to send to Microsoft Support, there's an open-source PowerShell script available on GitHub:

  [Storage Migration Service Helper](https://aka.ms/smslogs)